JunbongJang/contour-tracking/README.md

 ## Training

 1. Edit src/uflow_flags.py to change hyperparameters such as learning rate and number of training steps.
+    * for instace, flags.DEFINE_integer('num_plot', 200, '') define the number of frames to visualize the predicted tracking result.

 2. Set arguments for "src.contour_flow_main" such as "train_on", "valid_on", 'height', 'width' and 'generated_dir' in the commands as current paths and settings are specified for my use case.